ony-boom/mms/README.md

 ## Roadmap

-- [ ] Maybe switch to a desktop application framework (Tauri or Wails are preferred over Electron)
 - [ ] Add more advanced music library management features
-- [ ] Implement user management and authentication for multi-user scenarios
 - [ ] Optimize server performance for larger music libraries